 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of leukemia.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 The cause of CML is not known, though researchers now understand how the disease develops from genetic changes in the myeloid cells.
 Environmental factors account for only a small number of CML diagnoses.
 And, family history does not appear to play a role in the development of CML.